-- Tribal compensatory agreements (CAs) for to impacts to treaty fishing activities during construction. - Completion of the Endangered Species Act consultation. - Finalizing Section 106 process including completion of the mitigation agreement for impacts to the historic bridge.
+- Tribal compensatory agreements for to impacts to treaty fishing activities during construction. - Completion of the Endangered Species Act consultation. - Finalizing Section 106 process including meeting with consulting parties and completion of the mitigation agreement for impacts to the historic bridge.